 In this video, you can see manual scanning that converts a slide to a file with HSA SCAN software so that it can be trained and then automatically detected by a trained AI model using HSA KIT software.

-This will help you in:
+This will aid in:

 In above video, you can see an example of automatic scanner (HSA SCAN A).
 Do not hesitate to contact us for further information or ordering.